Try These 15 High Intensity Workouts For Maximum Calorie Burn

 HIIT can burn up to 370 calories per 30 minutes, depending on the type of activity you're doing.

-So if you're limited on time or don't want to work out as much, try a high-intensity workout like those above to keep you fit burn calories effectively.
+So if you're limited on time or don't want to work out as much, try a high-intensity workout like those above to keep you fit and burn calories effectively.
+Also, combine with natural fat burning foods to help achieve your weight loss goals.

 Disclaimer: Consult your doctor if you're looking to change your exercise levels significantly or adopt any of these exercises without experience.